 Allowances and deductions

-Each individual taxpayer has a personal allowance of £11,000, and married couples and civil partners have a joint personal allowance of £22,000.
+Each individual taxpayer has a personal allowance of £11,575, which can be transferred between married couples and civil partners so that each married couple and civil partnership can have a joint personal allowance of £23,150.
 Pension contributions of up to £35,000 per person are deductible.
-Interest paid on a mortgage on a person’s main residence is also deductible, but restrictions do apply – the maximum amount of yearly interest that is deductible is £8,000 (£16,000 for a married couple of civil partnership) and interest attributable to a portion of a mortgage over £400,000 is not deductible.
+Interest paid on a mortgage on a person’s main residence is also deductible, but restrictions do apply – the maximum amount of yearly interest that is deductible is £6,500 (£13,000 for a married couple or civil partnership, where each spouse or civil partner is a borrower) and interest attributable to a portion of a mortgage over £400,000 is not deductible.
 Earners of more than £100,000 have the foregoing allowances reduced by £1 for every £5 over the £100,000.

 A Guernsey resident individual can elect for a cap on their income tax liability.
 Elections can be made for a liability cap of £130,000 to apply for an individual or couple on non-Guernsey source income, and the cap can be increased to £260,000 if an election is made for the cap to apply to an individual or couples’ worldwide income.
-However, income arising on Guernsey real property is generally not subject to the cap.
+However, income arising on Guernsey real property and certain Guernsey pension payments are generally not subject to the cap.

 New residents to Guernsey who purchase open market property worth at least £1.5 million can benefit from a lower tax cap of £50,000 for four years.